 This is the difference between life insurance and life assurance where an assurance policy will always be paid because it runs for the whole of life.

-Therefore life assurance is usually an investment product which may have either guaranteed or equity linked rewards.
+Therefore life assurance is usually an investment product that may have either guaranteed or equity-linked rewards.

 Level term life insurance will usually be available as either sole or joint cover.